Feedback on Portland’s Tennis Courts

 What are the current findings?

-Based on our research and analysis, PP&R has drafted some initial actions for further consideration, and we would like your input.
+Based on our research and analysis, PP&R has drafted some initial actions for further consideration, and we sought input on these findings in Summer 2021 (comment period is now closed).
 The draft strategy recommends:

 - Providing outdoor tennis courts within 3 miles of Portland homes,